 South‐South and Triangular Cooperation (SSC/TrC)

 UNDP will strengthen South-South cooperation in DRM, including with China.
 Additionally, it will continue to leverage the UN system in its programming and provide operational platform of support.
-UNDP will partner with bilateral agencies civil society, academia, and the private sector to mobilize resources and facilitate joint interventions, building on previous collaboration in joint projects at national, district and community levels.
+UNDP will partner with bilateral agencies, civil society, academia, and the private sector to mobilize resources and facilitate joint interventions, building on previous collaboration in joint projects at national, district and community levels.

 The implementation of the programme support is led by DoDMA with support from UNDP.
 The programme will involve urban and rural district councils.